 What are the benefits of Critical Thinking?

-The Socratic Method is based on the question-and-answer style of teaching accredited to the philosopher Socrates.
+Critical thinking also known as the Socratic Method is based on the question-and-answer style of teaching accredited to the philosopher Socrates.
 Critical thinking in music education takes the basic premise of debate and inquiry and applies it to music education in schools.
 This teaching strategy encourages students to question each other, and removes the instructor from all-knowing professor to a fellow seeker of knowledge.

 From the University of Phoenix to California’s public school system, educators and students alike have found the benefits of critical thinking strategies in the classroom.